 GSS-TSIG uses Kerberos credentials.
 Standard GSS-TSIG mode is switched on with the -g flag.
-A non-standards-compliant variant of GSS-TSIG used by Windows 2000 can be switched on with the -o flag.
+A non-standardscompliant variant of GSS-TSIG used by Windows 2000 can be switched on with the -o flag.

+This option sets use of IPv4 only.

+This option sets use of IPv6 only.

+Overrides the default resolv.conf file.
+This is only intended for testing.

+This option sets debug mode, which provides tracing information about the update requests that are made and the replies received from the name server.

+This option sets extra debug mode.

+This option enables standard GSS-TSIG mode.

+This option forces interactive mode, even when standard input is not a terminal.

+-k keyfile

-- -4 This option sets use of IPv4 only. - -6 This option sets use of IPv6 only. - -C Overrides the default resolv.conf file.
-This is only intended for testing. - -d This option sets debug mode, which provides tracing information about the update requests that are made and the replies received from the name server. - -D This option sets extra debug mode. - -i This option forces interactive mode, even when standard input is not a terminal. - -k keyfile This option indicates the file containing the TSIG authentication key.
-Keyfiles may be in two formats: a single file containing a named.confformat key statement, which may be generated automatically by ddns-confgen; or a pair of files whose names are of the format K{name}.+157.+{random}.key and K{name}.+157.+{random}.private, which can be generated by dnssec-keygen.
+This option indicates the file containing the TSIG authentication key.
+Keyfiles may be in two formats: a single file containing a named.conf-format key statement, which may be generated automatically by ddns-confgen; or a pair of files whose names are of the format K{name}.+157.+{random}.key and K{name}.+157.+{random}.private, which can be generated by dnssec-keygen.
 The -k option can also be used to specify a SIG(0) key used to authenticate Dynamic DNS update requests.
-In this case, the key specified is not an HMAC-MD5 key. - -1 This option sets local-host only mode, which sets the server address to localhost (disabling the server so that the server address cannot be overridden).
-Connections to the local server use a TSIG key found in /var/ run/named/session.key, which is automatically generated by named if any local primary zone has set update-policy to local.
-The location of this key file can be overridden with the -k option. - -L level This option sets the logging debug level.
-If zero, logging is disabled. - -p port This option sets the port to use for connections to a name server.
-The default is 53. - -P This option prints the list of private BIND-specific resource record types whose format is understood by nsupdate.
-See also the -T option. - -r udpretries This option sets the number of UDP retries.
+In this case, the key specified is not an HMAC-MD5 key.

+This option sets local-host only mode, which sets the server address to localhost (disabling the server so that the server address cannot be overridden).
+Connections to the local server use a TSIG key found in /usr/local/ var/run/session.key, which is automatically generated by named if any local primary zone has set update-policy to local.
+The location of this key file can be overridden with the -k option.

+-L level

+This option sets the logging debug level.
+If zero, logging is disabled.

+This option enables a non-standards-compliant variant of GSS-TSIG used by Windows 2000.

+This option sets the port to use for connections to a name server.
+The default is 53.

+This option prints the list of private BIND-specific resource record types whose format is understood by nsup-date.
+See also the -T option.

+-r udpretries

+This option sets the number of UDP retries.
 The default is 3.
+If zero, only one update request is made.

+-t timeout

-If zero, only one update request is made. - -t timeout This option sets the maximum time an update request can take before it is aborted.
+This option sets the maximum time an update request can take before it is aborted.
 The default is 300 seconds.
-If zero, the timeout is disabled. - -T This option prints the list of IANA standard resource record types whose format is understood by nsupdate. nsupdate exits after the lists are printed.
+If zero, the timeout is disabled.

+This option prints the list of IANA standard resource record types whose format is understood by nsupdate. nsupdate exits after the lists are printed.
 The -T option can be combined with the -P option.

-Other types can be entered using TYPEXXXX where XXXXX is the decimal value of the type with no leading zeros.
+Other types can be entered using TYPEXXXXX where XXXXX is the decimal value of the type with no leading zeros.
 The rdata, if present, is parsed using the UNKNOWN rdata format, (<backslash> <hash> <space> <length> <space> <hexstring>).